Osus-ph/SETAN/README.md

-# TOOLS INI DI BUAT OLEH MR.K7C8NG
-# KALIAN BISA KUNJUNGI SOSMED KAMI ig pranata_pasha
+# TOOLS THIS IS MADE BY OSUS-PH
-# TEAM InDoNeSiA CYBER ErRoR SySTem
+# TEAM Pinoy Eutsec
-# Special Thanks to MR.K7C8NG
+# Special Thanks to OSUS-PH